Help Me With

 - Toothache or sudden tooth pain

 - Swelling around your jaw or mouth

-In any dental emergency, you should book in to see a dentist as soon as possible.
+In any dental emergency, you should book in to see a Vancouver dentists as soon as possible.

 What can I do to help with the pain from a dental injury?

 If you’re suffering from toothache from a dental injury you should visit a dentist as soon as you can.
 If you can’t get in to see a dentist immediately after the accident or injury there are ways you can help manage the pain.
 Using pain relief medication will help to ease the pain.
 Using cold compresses and ice to bring down the swelling will also help manage pain.